conjurer-rich/richallen.info/_pages/home.md

 ![Profile photo of Rich](/assets/images/Rich Allen Profile - Cropped Square - Colour.jpeg){: .profile-photo .align-right width="20%"}

 I am Rich Allen, a seasoned expert in software development, organizational transformation, and modern ways of working.
 Nowadays I refer to myself as a Socio-technical Architect.
 With over two decades of experience helping businesses uncover bottlenecks, optimize for flow, and cultivate a culture of continuous learning, I specialize in driving meaningful, sustainable change.

+&nbsp;

 ## My Expertise